 • A13-1011-613 includes both an inject-a-cell top (that allows you to use a needle to load the cell through an injectable silicone membrane in the cell top) and second solid propylene top (good for volatile samples).

-• This 10-mm path length round glass cell has an OD of 28-mm and an ID of 25-mm which just covers the transmission port.
+• This 10-mm path length round glass cell has an OD of 28-mm and an ID of 25-mm which just covers the transmittance port.
 If you fill the cell to the top, 5-mL of sample is needed.
 If you fill the cell to the bottom of the screw top above the viewed sample area, the volume required is 4-mL of sample.
 By comparison, the standard rectangular HunterLab 10-mm cell uses 20-mL of sample.

 • The throat has a 12-mm OD and an 8-mm ID, allowing the cell to be loaded with a pipette or needle.

-• The 10-mm path length allows you to standardize to top-of-scale (100% transmission) using the cell with distilled water as a blank, and yet still have sufficient path length to differentiate small amounts of chromofores in near-clear liquids, as well as measure the APHA/PtCo/Hazen color scale if desired.
+• The 10-mm path length allows you to standardize to top-of-scale (100% transmittance) using the cell with distilled water as a blank, and yet still have sufficient path length to differentiate small amounts of chromofores in near-clear liquids, as well as measure the APHA/PtCo/Hazen color scale if desired.

 Disposable Round Glass Vials - 24-mm Path Length